Number of Puffs

 However, if you have a battery that will put it in the right settings, Javelina cartridge will give strong effects and it is a good quality cartridge.
 The strain we used for this review is Tangie Durban, a cross of two sativas, Tangie and Durban Poison.

 - Quality oil

 - Strong effects on the right battery (4.2 volts is optimal setting)

 - Very efficient

-The Javelina cartridge needs the right battery
+The Javelina cartridge hits awesome with the Javelina battery

 The review on this cartridge is similar to the result we have on the APEX RemPen cartridge.
 Both carts are from CO.
 It seems more common in CO for companies to divert from your standard CCELL and ALD hardware.
 CCELL is used in AiroPro, Select Elite, Cannavative, Cookies, and Roots plus many more.
 ALD makes Stiiizy and Plug Play vape hardware.

 In CO, like what we have found on the APEX RemPen cartridge, they chose to use some other non-standard type of hardware that looks like its better but really isn’t.